fabiomattei/uddocs/_baseresources/ajaxbuttons.md

 The **dataudiddestination** specifies the DOM element that we want to delete from the interface.
 The element is specified using a css selector, in this example, once the request return with success the DOM element having the HTML id property  set as mycontainer will be deleted

+## Empty button

+This button, if clicked, makes a request (GET or POST) to a resource and removes all contents of a part of the DOM from the interface.

+{% highlight json %}
+{
+  "type": "ajaxbutton",
+  "label": "Del Threat",
+  "cssclass": "udbuttonremove",
+  "method": "GET",
+  "dataudurl": {
+    "controller": "partial",
+    "resource": "bowtie-delete-model-threat-barrier-ajax",
+    "parameters": [
+      {"name": "field", "constantparameter": "proactivebarriers"},
+      {"name": "mid", "getparameter": "btmid"}
+    ]
+  },
+  "dataudiddestination": "#mycontainer"
+}
+{% endhighlight %}

+As we can see this button needs a type (ajax button) and a css class.
+The class is the things that gives life to this button and is important that is **udbuttonremove** because this class is needed in the javascript side in order to activate the button.

+We can specify the method: GET or POST.

+The resource we need to make the request to is specified in the **dataurl** side of the object.
+This is an <a href="{{site.baseurl}}/baseresources/actions">action</a> and has the usual action properties.
+You can specify the controller (usually is partial) the resource that contains the things to implement and so on.

+The **dataudiddestination** specifies the DOM element that we want to empty.
+The element is specified using a css selector.

 ## Load and overwrite button

 This button, if clicked, makes a request (GET or POST) to a resource and **replace the respource loaded in the section of the DOM** pointed from **dataudiddestination**.